cjmartin/launchcalendar.org/_posts/2025-04-28-atlas-v-551-project-kuiper.md

 title: "\U0001F680 Atlas V 551 | \U0001F6F0 Project Kuiper (KA01 mission)"
 description: >-
-  Atlas V 551 launches Amazon's first major operational batch of Project Kuiper internet satellites, designated as the Kuiper 1 mission (KA01), from SLC-41 at Cape Canaveral Space Force Station.
-This mission marks Amazon’s transition from prototypes to operational deployment for its broadband internet constellation, with a planned fleet of over 3,200 satellites in low Earth orbit.
-The launch is notable as the 250th Centaur upper stage mission and the first of more than 80 Kuiper launches across multiple providers, beginning with Atlas V's 'Bruiser' configuration with five solid boosters before future moves to Vulcan and others.
-The mission was previously delayed from earlier April due to weather and range constraints.
+  Atlas V 551 launches Amazon's first major operational batch of Project Kuiper broadband internet satellites, designated Kuiper 1 or KA-01, from SLC-41 at Cape Canaveral Space Force Station.
+This mission begins Amazon’s transition from prototypes to operational deployment, deploying 27 satellites as the first phase of a constellation planned to number over 3,200 in low Earth orbit, ultimately providing global broadband internet service and competing with SpaceX's Starlink.
+This flight marks the 250th Centaur upper stage mission and the first of over 80 scheduled Kuiper launches across multiple providers, including future flights on Vulcan, Blue Origin, SpaceX, and Arianespace.
+The Atlas V 551 'Bruiser' configuration, featuring five solid boosters and a single-engine Centaur, launches the satellites, which will be raised to their operational orbits after deployment.
+The launch had been delayed from earlier April due to weather and range constraints.
 tags:
   - Atlas V 551
   - Atlas V